danielmartin0/SpeakLaTeX/README.md

 A compiled executable for SpeakLaTeX is included in this GitHub repository.
 Simply download it and move it to the applications folder to run.
 The app runs as a menu bar application in the top right of the screen.

-Once configured to work with Dragon® for Mac, a dictation beginning with a mathematical word will cause Dragon to pass commands to SpeakLaTeX, which will then paste LaTeX into the open window.

 For configuration with Dragon® for Mac v6, follow the instructions in the SpeakLaTeX menu under Export… ⟶ Commands for Dragon® for Mac v6 to Desktop.
+Once configured, a dictation to Dragon that starts with a mathematical word will cause Dragon to pass commands to SpeakLaTeX, which will then paste LaTeX into the open window.

 New users should consult the app's Help section.